 Your Most Valuable Player

 Your REALTOR® has what it takes to help you every step of the way to achieving your home ownership dreams.
-And, he or she will be the top player on a team of experts who will protect your interests and ensure your real estate transaction goes smoothly.
+And, he or she will be the top player on a team of experts who will protect your interests to ensure a smooth real estate transaction.

-Depending on your needs, the other experts will likely include a lender, a lawyer, an insurance broker, and a home inspector.
-Your REALTOR® will offer guidance as to how to proceed with your purchase or sale, and when it's time to bring in these professionals.
+Depending on your needs, the other experts will likely include a lender, a lawyer, an insurance Broker, and a home inspector.
+Your REALTOR® guides you accordingly with your purchase or sale, and when it's time to bring in these professionals.

-A REALTOR® has successfully completed an intensive course of study and has skills, knowledge and experience that most buyers and sellers do not have.
-In Ontario, a REALTOR® is a licensed real estate professional who is a member of a local real estate board as well as the Canadian Real Estate Association (CREA) and the Ontario Real Estate Association (OREA).
+A REALTOR® has successfully completed an intensive course of study and has skills, knowledge and experience that most Buyers and Sellers do not have.
+In Ontario, a REALTOR® is a licensed professional who is a member of a local real estate board as well as the Canadian Real Estate Association (CREA) and the Ontario Real Estate Association (OREA).
 He or she must adhere to provincial law and abide by a National Code of Ethics, ensuring you a high level of service, honesty and integrity.

 If you are buying a home, your REALTOR® can help you determine how much house you can afford, offer advice on choosing the right home for you, and ensure your interests are best served during negotiations.

-If you are selling a home, your REALTOR® will help you determine a fair and accurate asking price, develop a marketing plan, offer advice to make your home more "saleable", screen potential buyers, show your home, and of course, negotiate on your behalf.
+If you are selling a home, your REALTOR® will help you determine a fair and accurate asking price, develop a marketing plan, offer advice to make your home more 'saleable', screen potential Buyers, show your home, and negotiate on your behalf.

 In order to secure financing, mortgage lenders require insurance on the home.
 Just like when you shopped for your mortgage, do your homework with insurance companies too.
 Insurance coverage and rates vary and you will want to be sure you get the coverage you want at a fair price.

 Having the right team of experts on your side can mean the difference between a successful real estate transaction and a personal and financial nightmare.
-When you select your team, start with a REALTOR® - s/he will be your "Most Valuable Player".
+When you select your team, start with a REALTOR® - your 'Most Valuable Player'.